Operadic Fibrations and Unary Operadic 2-categories: Introduction

+The projection $\pi$ has a special property: given any two shapes $S$ and $Q$ of $\int\tP$, and any rule~$r$ in $\bO$ with base shape $\pi(Q)=q$, component $\pi(S)=s$ and resulting shape $p$, there is a unique rule $\Tilde{r}$ having component $S$, base $Q$ and result $P$, such that $\pi(P)=p$.
+The property is drawn in the following diagram.

+We say that $\pi$ is a \textit{discrete operadic fibration}.
+The unique lifting property characterizes the calculi of the form $\int\tP$ and it allows us to compare $\bO$-operads and $\int\tP$-operads.
+A natural question is what is the construction for operads valued in categories, and what are its properties.
+We now describe our results in more detail.

-\subsection{Main results}
+\subsection{Main results.}

-We introduce Definition~\ref{definition:unary_operadic_2-category_A} of a unary operadic 2-category, which is motivated by the characterisation of unary operadic categories of \cite{GKW} via simplicial sets and décalage, recalled in Proposition~\ref{proposition:dec_and_nerve}.
-We reformulate the definition in terms of (lax normalised) fiber functors and a choice of local (lali-)terminal objects, which resembles the original definition of \cite{Batanin_Markl:duoidal}, cf.~Definition~\ref{definition:unary_operadic_category}.
-In Definition \ref{definition:operad2} we introduce operads of unary operadic 2-categories.
-The difference from the 1-categorical case is that the associativity axiom depends on lax triangles of $\bO$ instead of strict ones, but more importantly, in the 2-categorical framework a (1-connected) $\bO$-operad can be seen as an operadic functor $\tP\colon \bO \to \V^\triangle$, where the target is an operadic 2-category of lax triangles in a monoidal category $\V$.
+We introduce Definition~\ref{definition:unary_operadic_2-category_A} of a unary operadic 2-category, which is motivated by the characterization of unary operadic categories of \cite{GKW} via simplicial sets and décalage, recalled in Proposition~\ref{proposition:dec_and_nerve}.
+We reformulate the definition in terms of (lax normalized) fiber functors and a choice of local (lali-)terminal objects, which resembles the original definition of \cite{Batanin_Markl:duoidal}, cf.~Definition~\ref{definition:unary_operadic_category}.
+In Definition \ref{definition:operad2} we introduce operads of unary operadic 2-categories and relate them to operadic functors $\tP\colon \bO \to \V_\triangle$, where the target is the operadic 2-category of lax triangles in a monoidal category $\V$.
 For $\V=\Cat$, we imitate techniques known for presheaves and define the operadic Grothendieck construction of a (1-connected) categorical operad as a certain pullback, cf.~Definition~\ref{definition:G-construction}.
 The extension to non-1-connected operads is immediate and the construction is a fully faithful functor

 into the category of unary operadic 2-categories over $\bO$.
-Our main result is Theorem~\ref{theorem:fibrations}, which characterises the image of $\int_\bO$ as operadic functors into $\bO$ with certain lifting properties.
-The properties are operadic analogues of the lifting properties of classical categorical split fibrations and we call the functors split operadic fibrations, cf.~Definition~\ref{definition:fibration}.
-Lastly, in the special case of $\bO=\odot$, the terminal unary operadic 2-category, Section~\ref{section:left_adjoint_*} describes a left adjoint to $\int_\bO$, which gives a comparison of unary operadic 2-categories to strict monoidal categories:
+Our main result is Theorem~\ref{theorem:fibrations}, which characterizes the image of $\int_\bO$ as operadic functors into $\bO$ with certain lifting properties.
+The~properties are operadic analogues of the lifting properties of classical categorical split fibrations and we call the functors split operadic fibrations, cf.~Definition~\ref{definition:fibration}.
+Lastly, in the special case of $\bO=\odot$, the terminal unary operadic category, Section~\ref{section:left_adjoint_*} describes a left adjoint to $\int_\bO$, which gives a comparison of unary operadic 2-categories to strict monoidal categories:

 The adjunction follows from an adjunction

 which might be of an independent interest.